uvarov916/Codext/README.md

-Codext is a web application taking programmming notes.
+Codext is a web application for taking programmming notes.